For all our motorbike/moped/scooter and car Partners, it is mandatory to have Hire & Reward insurance for Fast Food Delivery/Food Courier work.

 Insurance policies will always be provided from an official website, either directly from an insurer or broker.

 You should never purchase an insurance policy from social media, e.g. being offered via Facebook.
-These are not legitimate and will not cover you.
+These are not legitimate and will not provide legal cover.

 Where can I get insurance from?